-Revenues from third-party clients of construction arm Makati Development Corporation and property management arm Ayala Property Management Corporation contributed P759 million or 5% to consolidated revenues.
-This represents an 18% decline year-onyear as opportunities in the construction sector continued to be limited.
+Construction arm Makati Development Corporation contributed P759 million or 5% to consolidated revenues.
+This represents an 18% decline year-on-year as opportunities in the construction sector continued to be limited.

 Financial Condition

 During the year, Ayala Land pursued new strategic projects and investments, including the acquisition of a controlling stake in Bonifacio Land Corporation (BLC) in April.
 This assures the Company ample supply of prime lot inventory for future developments.
 Given the Company's continuing investments, total assets grew by 8% year-on-year to P67.01 billion as of end-2003.